bioidiap/bob.bio.spear/doc/baselines.rst

 By default, ``bob.bio`` does not know, where the wav files are located.
 Hence, before running experiments you have to specify the voice database directories.
-How this is done is explained in more detail in the :ref:`bob.bio.base.installation`.
+How this is done is explained in more detail at installation_.

 Running Baseline Experiments